-When the concerns outlined in Stage 1 are continuing or escalating, a Stage 2 meeting will be heldwith the student to review action and impact.
-This will be chaired by the Assistant Principal - Curriculum and a Senior safeguarding Officer.
-Others attending should be the student's Tutor or member of curriculum staff and, as appropriate, their ALS contact and Student Support & Wellbeing team.
+When the concerns outlined in Stage 1 are continuing or escalating, a Stage 2 meeting will be held with the Student to review action and impact.
+This will be chaired by the Assistant Principal - Curriculum and a Senior safeguarding Officer and/Wellbeing.
+Others attending should be the Student's Tutor or member of curriculum staff and, as appropriate, their Learning Support contact.
 This stage may be triggered before or at the review meeting.
-If the student is under 18, their parents/carers/ allocated professional such YOT, Social Worker, Key worker should be invited to the meeting.
-At this stage, an extended action plan will be completed which will identify further support options/interventions that can be offered to retain the student on their course.
-Where the course is still within the student's capabilities and their support needs can be met by the relevant curriculum area, the review meetings will be in place indefinitely depending on how the student responds.
-Support will be provided for students as necessary to act as advocates and meet individual needs i.e., ALS, interpreters etc. This support should be arranged prior to the meeting and in negotiation with the student.
+If the Student is under 18, their parents/carers/ allocated professional such YOT, Social Worker, Key worker should be invited to the meeting.
+At this stage, an extended action plan will be completed which will identify further support options/interventions that can be offered to retain the Student on their course.
+Where the course is still within the Student's capabilities and their support needs can be met by the relevant curriculum area, the review meetings will be in place indefinitely depending on how the Student responds.
+Support will be provided for Students as necessary to act as advocates and meet individual needs i.e., Learning Support, interpreters etc. This support should be arranged prior to the meeting and in negotiation with the Student.

-If it is felt necessary, with the consent of the student, the panel can request advice/ risk assessment from an appropriate health professional to see how the student's health is affecting their studies.
-This needs to be with the student's written permission, or with their parents/carers'written permission if under 18.
-However, in the instance of safeguarding concerns it may be that the Safeguarding team will communicate on a 'need to know' basis with appropriate external agencies in order to ensure the safety and well-being of the student.
+If it is felt necessary, with the consent of the Student, the panel can request advice/risk assessment from an appropriate health professional to see how the Student's health is affecting their studies.
+This needs to be with the Student's written permission, or with their parents/carers' written permission if under 18.
+However, in the instance of safeguarding concerns it may be that the Safeguarding team will communicate on a 'need to know' basis with appropriate external agencies in order to ensure the safety and well-being of the Student.

-At Stage 2, there is the option of applying a temporary withdrawal from the student's studies.
-If such a withdrawal is deemed necessary, the student, and their parent/carer if under 18, must be informed in writing, within 5 working days of the meeting.
-The letter must identify clearly, why the College is taking this course of action and what support can be offered both by the College and byalternative external agencies.
+At Stage 2, there is the option of applying a temporary withdrawal from the Student's studies.
+If such a withdrawal is deemed necessary, the Student, and their parents/carer if under 18, must be informed in writing, within 5 working days of the meeting.
+The letter must identify clearly, why the College is taking this course of action and what support can be offered both by the College and by alternative external agencies.